bproca/WaterPlantRaspberryAWSIoT/README.md

 #### b.
 Create an IoT shadow for the PI
 An AWS IoT Shadow is a digital representation of the a device used to both identify the device as well as help with the data acquisition in cloud.

 To create an IoT shadow for the Raspberry click on the following link but first read some instructions below.
-This is the tutorial to follow [link](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdk-setup.html).
+The tutorial to follow for this section is [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdk-setup.html).
 Tutorial instructions:
 - At the beginning it says to got to AWS IoT, it should actually say that you should go to AWS IoT Core
 - Use the name *workshopiot* to name your device.